dark-devil-14/impds-goa-fps-scraper/README.md

 Every scraper has rough edges.
 Here are mine, laid out properly instead of buried in a comment somewhere.

-### It will take a very, very long time — and that's fine
+### It will take a very long time

-This isn't a five-minute script.
 It's fetching hundreds and hundreds of individual shop pages, one click at a time, with deliberate waits built in so it doesn't outrun a government server that wasn't built for speed.
 Depending on how many shops a district has, one month of one zone alone can take a good while.
 Multiply that across two zones and two months and you're looking at a genuinely long, multi-hour run.

-So: start it, walk away, let it work.
-Don't panic if the terminal is quiet for a stretch — that's just `WebDriverWait` doing its job, not the script hanging.
-The one thing that actually matters on your end is a **stable internet connection** for the duration.
-The script tolerates *drops* gracefully (more on that below), but it can't do anything about a connection that's down for good.

-### It genuinely doesn't mind if you interrupt it
+### Auto start from where it was left behind

-This is the part I'm most confident about.
-If your Wi-Fi dies mid-run, if you hit `Ctrl+C` because you need your laptop back, if the power goes out — none of that is a disaster.
+if your Wi-Fi dies mid-run, if you hit `Ctrl+C` because you need your laptop back, if the power goes out — none of that is a disaster.
 Just run `python get_raw_data.py` again.

 Here's why it's safe to do that: before touching the browser for any given shop, the script already knows exactly what the output filename *would* be, and it checks whether that file already exists.
 If it does, that shop is skipped, no questions asked.
 So a re-run doesn't re-scrape anything you already have — it just picks up at the first shop that's still missing and continues from there.
 No duplicate files, no duplicate network calls, no wasted hours re-downloading data you already paid the time cost for once.

 ### It's dynamic in one way, and stubbornly hardcoded in another

-This trips people up, so it's worth being precise about it.

 **What *is* dynamic:** the month and year.
 Right at the top of `get_raw_data.py` you'll find: